Gym Waste Collection

 Food Waste

 Gyms with cafés or vending machines generate organic waste, including expired products, food scraps, and coffee grounds.
-To avoid the environmental impact of food waste at landfills, this waste should be collected and sent to a composting or anaerobic digestion facility.
+To avoid the environmental impact of food waste at landfills a separate commercial food waste collection service should be arranged.

 <h3>Paper waste</h3>